• News

 Nearly all boating accidents can be avoided with preparation and vigilance.

 Make sure your equipment is in tip-top condition before you depart.
 Ask yourself, is your battery fully charged?
 Does your boat have enough gas?
 Simple things like evaluating your equipment ahead of time will save you huge headaches in the future.
 Don’t wait till setting out to discover your boat’s not working properly.
 If you don’t take your boat out often, make sure to at least assess the basics.
-At a minimum, check like the lights (on the boat and on the trailer), pumps (especially the bilge), electronics, radio, and gas levels.
+At a minimum, check appliances like the lights (on the boat and on the trailer), pumps (especially the bilge), electronics, radio, and gas levels.

 Ensure safe boating weather by checking forecasts frequently.
 Summer storms are often severe and unpredictable.
-Weather and wind can change in a blink of an eye, causing boating conditions to go from smooth to dangerous.
+Weather and wind can change in the blink of an eye, causing boating conditions to go from smooth to dangerous.
 Make sure your boating day is smooth sailing by checking multiple weather sites before and during your trip.
-Download a radar app to your phone that can be used with or without cell phone service or connect the radio to weather channel to safeguard against unpredictable weather when you’re out on the water.
+Download a radar app to your phone that can be used with or without cell phone service or connect the radio to the weather channel to safeguard against unpredictable weather when you’re out on the water.
 When technology is not an option, watch for changes in wind speed and cloud formations.

 If you plan on taking the boat out in the summertime, bring extra water!
 Summer days can be unforgivingly hot, making water a number-one priority.